mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 ## Chapter 6

-There was a constant reverberant murmur that filled the hall as a fidelant was talking about her city's proposal for a new academy of arts.
-I was between two elevated seating areas, so I was hidden from the view of most fidelants.
-A few fidelants glanced at me for a second and returned their view as if nothing had happened.
-I stopped to notice a faint glow from the walls on the left that got brighter as it grew to become the ceiling.
+There was a constant reverberant murmur that filled the hall as a fidelant spoke to them - something about her province's proposal for a new academy of arts.
+I was nestled in a walkway between two elevated seating areas, so I was hidden from the view of most fidelants.
+A few at the opposite end of the hall me glanced at me for a second, then returned their view as if nothing had happened.

-_Thin.
-The ceiling is thin so it lets in light._

-I was on the Heiko side of the hall so I figured Melna would be somewhere close by.
-The hall was constructed so that fidelants would start at the center before going further up to their desks.
-I would have to do the same, probably bringing a decent amount of attention to myself in the process.
-Luckily the center area was large so I might get away with it if I stayed quiet and slow.
+As I ventured further, I noticed a faint glow from a wall to the left, where Ara shone through the entryway and onto this giant orb.
+A precise map of the world appeared in shades on the wall with an inverse orientation, as if looking down from the sky.
+I observed and inferred more and more and fnially mapped out a route.
+Typically, people would enter from these walkways into the center before going further up to their desks, and luckily I was on the eastern portion of the hall, so I assumed that Melna sat nearby.
+I would still have to walk into that center circle, probably bringing a decent amount of attention to myself in the process, but it was large so I might get away with it if I stayed quiet and slow.

 I hesitated, then proceeded with quiet steps along the side of the entryway, keeping my head slightly down.
-My anxiety rushed in more with every step toward the center of the hall, but I kept my stride by counting my steps.
-Right as I entered the center area, I turned to the left and kept walking to make it look like I knew where I was going. _The speaker is continuing.
-Good._ There were steps going upward immediately to my left, so I took them and raised my gaze to look for Melna.
-I couldn't find her to my right, but I saw the back of her head in the front row on the other side of the entryway. _I chose the wrong side._ I could feel the eyes of the fidelants locked on me now, and I was drawing attention.
-I would have to go back to the center again.
-I would really draw attention then.
-My pounding heart and ringing ears were deafening and I was picking up my pace to get to Melna as quickly as possible.
+With every step toward the center of the hall, my hearts rushed with anxiety, but I counted my steps to remain calm.
+Once I entered the center area, I picked a side – _left_ – and immediately rounded the marble wall and started walking up the steps to make it look like I knew where I was going. _The speaker isn't stopping.
+I'm almost in the clear._ About halfway up, I lowered myself and raised my gaze to look for Melna.
+She didn't appear to me immediately, but then I spotted the side of her face in the front row on the opposite side of the entryway. _I chose the wrong side._ I picked up my pace to get to Melna as quickly as possible.

 "Are you lost?"
-A different voice interrupted the speaker and addressed me directly. _That must be the mediator._
+A different voice interrupted the speaker and addressed me directly.

-Every eye turned to me.
-I turned to Melna and her mouth was agape in disbelief.
+The eyes of the fidelants were locked upon me now, shocked at my mere presence.
+My pounding hearts and ringing ears were deafening.
+I looked toward the center of the room where a lantern illuminated the face of a scornful woman.
+She looked back at me, emotionless, cold, intolerant.
 I had to say something.

 "I..
-I've come with important news from observers in -"
+I've come with important news from observers in–"

 "It is illegal to interrupt the senate."

-"Yes, I know, but -"
+"Yes, I know, but I–"

 "You are in corruption of the Senate.
 You do not belong here.
 Leave or you will be forced to leave."

 _The mediator was shutting me up, as expected.
 But I was too far from Melna to get her help._

-"Please, allow hae to speak" A familiar voice boomed through the microphone.
-It was Melna but I had never heard her voice so loudly before.

-"On what grounds?!"
-The mediator challenged her.
+"Your piety, if I may," Melna's voice boomed through the hall and commanded the attention of all in the room.
+"Please allow hae to speak."

+But the mediator was not convinced.
+"On what grounds?" she challenged.

-"I can vouch for whatever Liffa has to say.
-Thi comes from Heiko with important news."
+"I can vouch for whatever thi has to say.
+Liffa comes from Heiko with important news."

-"This is ridiculous.
-The senate cannot be interrupted."
+A murmur filled the room, followed by a raised hand of the mediator for all to remain quiet.

+"Did you plan for this interruption, Melna?"

+"Of course not, your piety.
+But some news is too–"

+"Nothing.
+Shall.
+Interrupt.
+This.
+Council!"

-"Mediator, if I may, the speaker from Pikshi was interrupted by your interjection, not by Liffa's footsteps."
+"Your piety, if I may," called another from the far end of the room.
+"The speaker from Pikshi was interrupted by your interjection, not by this maman's movements."

 The room began to rumble as the mediator paused in shock.
 I took the pause to move to Melna as quickly as possible.

 "Not another step!"
 The mediator called to me, but I continued.

-Melna walked out to receive me with a scowl on her face.
+Melna walked out from her desk to receive me, and cast me a scowl of disappointment.

 "What are you doing here?!"
 She whispered loudly.

 I stayed silent but showed with my face that I knew what I was doing and needed her trust.
-She stepped aside and led me to the seat in her aisle with a microphone while she went to her old seat next to it.
-I dug through my bag and lifted the paper message out, setting it on the desk in front of me.
-The mediator's anger was apparent, but no one else seemed to be so outraged - just surprised and confused.
+With much trepidation, she stepped aside for me to walk down the desk aisle to her seat while she sat beside me.
+I spared no time digging through my bag for the paper message and set it on the desk in front of me.
+The mediator's anger was apparent, but no one else seemed to be outraged – just surprised and confused.

-As I was preparing what I would say, the door I entered through suddenly opened in a loud thud, and the two guards I had snuck behind entered.
+As I was preparing to speak, the door I entered through suddenly opened in a loud thud, and the two guards I had snuck behind entered.

 "Pardon us, mediator.
 An intruder is suspected to be here.
 Have you seen hae?"

 The mediator simply pointed, and the guards began walking toward me.
-I had to speak now.
+I had to speak now before the guards arrived.

 "There is a growing object in space obstructing Ara.
-We have 90 days before it goes dark.
+We have five days before it goes dark.
 We must-"

 The senate was in an uproar as Tinpo and Padji came closer to me.
 Melna yelled, "Stop!" at them, but they ignored her commands.
-Tinpo grabbed my arms with a the tightest grip I had felt before and thrust me out of my chair and into the walkway.
-I screamed, "No!" and reached for the paper, but he was stronger than me.
+Tinpo grabbed my arms behind me and locked them with the tightest grip I had felt before, and he thrust me out of my chair and into the walkway.
+"No!"
+I screamed and wrested one of my hands free.
+I reached for the paper, but his hand came quickly down upon mine and locked it in twice as hard.
 Melna quickly grabbed the paper and chased after me.
-She gripped my hand and said, "Don't worry, I will read your message.
-I'll come for you after we adjourn."
+She said, "I'll finish your message, Liffa.
+And I'll find you after we adjourn."
 Padji turned around and held Melna back as gently as she could.
-My last view of the senate was of Melna, in her robes, standing strong as always, with the message grasped firmly in her hand.
+My last view of the senate was of Melna, in her robes, standing strong as always, with that small paper slip grasped firmly in her hand.

 ---